 - 1.1 The Isle of Anglesey County Council's draft Statement of Accounts 2021/22 was presented to the Council's external auditors, Audit Wales, for audit on 20 June 2022.
-The detailed audit work is now substantially complete, subject to a final review of the post-audit amendments made to the accounts.
-The financial position of the Council is not expected to change further and the review is likely to result in minor amendments to the narrative or the notes to the accounts.
-The Committee is asked to delegate the authority to accept any minor subsequent changes to the Director of Function (Resources) / Section 151 Officer.
-Should any material issues arise in this review, Audit Wales will provide a verbal update to full Council and retrospectively to this Committee at a future date. - 1.2 Subject to the Isle of Anglesey County Council's confirmation, the Accounts will be signed by the Director of Function (Resources) / Section 151 Officer and the Council's Chairman and will be published following the receipt of the Auditor's Opinion.
+The detailed audit work is now substantially complete. - 1.2 Subject to the Isle of Anglesey County Council's confirmation, the Accounts will be signed by the Director of Function (Resources) / Section 151 Officer and the Council's Chairman, and will be published following the receipt of the Auditor's Opinion.

-2. Quality of Process
+2. Quality of the Process

-2.1 The statutory deadline for the completion of the Audited Accounts for the financial year 2021/22 was again extended to 30th November 2022 to accommodate the working conditions in relation to the Coronavirus pandemic.
-This was extended further to 31 January 2023 due to two significant technical issues which affected all Welsh and English councils.

-- 2.1.1 The first was to allow additional valuations of each of the Council's assets which had not been revalued as at 31 March 2022 and might have materially changed in value.
+- 2.1 The statutory deadline for the completion of the Audited Accounts for the financial year 2021/22 was again extended to 30th November 2022, to accommodate the working conditions in relation to the Coronavirus pandemic.
+This was extended further to 31 January 2023, due to two significant technical issues which affected all Welsh and English councils. - 2.1.1 The first was to allow additional valuations of each of the Council's assets which had not been revalued as of 31 March 2022 and might have materially changed in value.
 Assets are usually required to be revalued at least every five years.
 However, due to the significant rises in the market value of properties and widespread high inflation, each Council was asked to revalue assets for which values might materially have changed due to these economic changes.
-This meant that the Council's HRA Council Dwellings were revalued one year prior to when the dwellings were due to be revalued as the market value of residential properties had increased significantly since 2020.
-In addition, the Council's specialised assets which are valued on the depreciated replacement cost basis, and were valued at £500k or higher, were also revalued as the value of these are affected by changes in the cost of building materials and services.
-Specialised assets include schools, libraries, Council buildings, although many of these were valued as part of the 2021/22 valuation programme and, therefore, did not require additional valuation.
-This additional work was completed by the Council's internal valuation team and also impacted on the accounting team. - 2.1.2 The second technical accounting issue relates to the valuation and accounting treatment of infrastructure assets, such as the highways, street furniture, street lighting and pathways.
+This additional work was completed by the Council's internal valuation team and also impacted on the accounting team.

+- 2.1.2 The second technical accounting issue relates to the valuation and accounting treatment of infrastructure assets, such as the highways, street furniture, street lighting and pathways.
 These assets are one of the few categories remaining which are valued on historic cost basis.
-Several audit bodies had raised concerns about potential duplication of the value of infrastructure when the assets are resurfaced and improvements made but the original costs are not deducted from their value.
+Several audit bodies had raised concerns about potential duplication of the value of infrastructure when the assets are resurfaced and improvements made, but the original costs are not deducted from their value.
 This resulted in CIPFA providing guidance which highlighted that authorities do not hold sufficient information currently on individual highway assets to de-recognise the original costs.
-A temporary solution was proposed and Welsh Government passed legislation to allow authorities to record infrastructure assets at net book value and to derecognise replaced parts at a nil book value to allow authorities to put in place procedures to capture the relevant information in the future which is required to accurately account for these assets under the historic cost basis. - 2.2 This is the second year for the Statement of Accounts to be audited by Audit Wales (AW).
+A temporary solution was proposed, and Welsh Government passed legislation to allow authorities to record infrastructure assets at net book value and to derecognise replaced parts at a nil book value, to allow authorities to put in place procedures to capture the relevant information in the future which is required to accurately account for these assets under the historic cost basis. - 2.2 This is the second year for the Statement of Accounts to be audited by Audit Wales (AW).
 The Council will continue to work with AW to ensure the Council's accounts are prepared to a high standard and that the Authority receives assurance that the accounts offer a true and fair view of the financial performance of the Council.